-It’s easy to focus your Caribbean vacation on sun and sand, but you could be missing out on the islands’ rich cultural elements.
+Focusing your Caribbean vacation on the sun and sand is easy, but you could miss the islands’ rich cultural elements.
 If you’re staying in St. Lucia, there are numerous ways that you can immerse yourself in the local culture.
 From the rich cuisine to the vibrant parties, get to know the island’s personality and people in several memorable ways.

 Attend a Jump-Up Street Festival

-Jump-ups are distinctive street parties that take place on the island of St. Lucia.
+Jump-ups are distinctive street parties on the island of St. Lucia.
 The town of Gros Islet hosts parties every Friday night.
-Speakers blare music into the streets, vendor stalls materialize with hot food and cold beer, and a distinctive festival atmosphere descends on the area.
+Speakers blare music into the streets, vendor stalls materialize with hot food and cold beer, and a distinctive festival atmosphere descends.

-If you’re interested in partying like a local, there’s no better way to do it.
-These jump-ups are a far cry from the more tourist-oriented parties you’ll find at resorts.
-Richly authentic, these events keep the spiced rum punch flowing long into the night, so you have plenty of time to connect with the locals and see the authentic side of St. Lucia’s culture.
+If you’re interested in partying like a local, there’s no better way.
+These jump-ups are far from the more tourist-oriented parties you’ll find at resorts.
+Richly authentic, these events keep the spiced rum punch flowing long into the night, so you have plenty of time to connect with the locals and see the original side of St. Lucia’s culture.

 Sample Local Cuisine